Pratik-Shrivastava/Text-Alchemy/client/README.md

 # Clent side readme support
-Front-end  of  the website will be created in ReactJS
+Front-end  of  the website is created in ReactJS
+And the UI is designed using Bootstrap CSS